This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

 After reading Jennifer Morgan’s “Born with a Bang: The Universe Tells Our Cosmic Story” Book One (of three) a year ago; we paired it with a fun art project where we learned how to make teeny tiny stars using a toothbrush! 😮

-Afterwards, we thought, “What if we make our galaxy art again; but this time GIANT sized?”.
+Recently, we reread this fantastic book again & thought, “What if we make our galaxy art again; but this time GIANT sized?”.
 That’s exactly what we did and it was so much messy fun.
 I can’t wait to tell you about it, so, let’s get started…

 Summary of “Born with a Bang: The Universe Tells Our Cosmic Story”